Lithuanians: Folk music

 Lithuanian folk music is based around songs (dainos), which include romantic and wedding songs, as well as work songs and archaic war songs.
 These songs used to be performed either in groups or alone, and in parallel chords or unison.
 Duophonic songs are common in the renowned sutartinės tradition of Aukštaitija.
 Another style of Lithuanian folk music is called rateliai, a kind of round dance.
 Instrumentation includes kanklės, a kind of zither that accompanies sutartinės, rateliai, waltzes, quadrilles and polkas, and fiddles, (including a bass fiddle called the basetle) and a kind of whistle called the Lamzdeliai lumzdelis; recent importations, beginning in the late 19th century, including the concertina, accordion and bandoneon.
 Sutartinė can be accompanied by skudučiai, a form of panpipes played by a group of people, as well as wooden trumpets (ragai and dandytės).
 Kanklės is an extremely important folk instrument, which differs in the number of strings and performance techniques across the country.
 Other traditional instruments include švilpas whistle, drums and tabalas (a percussion instrument like a gong), sekminių ragelis (bagpipe) and the pūslinė, a musical bow made from a pig's bladder filled with dried peas.

+Folk crafts

+Lithuanian folk crafts embody a richly interwoven tradition of material, technique and symbolism, rooted in everyday life yet suffused with artistic intent and regional identity.
+Among these crafts, metal jewellery emerged as a significant form from the Bronze Age onwards: necklaces, bracelets, brooches, rings and pendants were made of bronze and silver, while amber—already used in the Neolithic period—entered jewellery production in earnest in the early modern era, often combined with metals like melchior and silver.
+Wooden objects likewise constitute a foundational strand: spinning and weaving tools, domestic utensils and furniture, children’s toys and musical instruments were carved and decorated by rural craftsmen using motifs such as stars, hearts, plant tendrils, birds or serpents; ornamentation ranged from simple incised lines to high-relief carving and polychrome painting, with distinct regional colour palettes (for example dark backgrounds with vivid green, brown and blue in Žemaitija, lighter tones in Aukštaitija).
+Metalwork in the broader sense (beyond jewellery) also features prominently: wrought iron was employed for sleigh and wagon fittings, door-handles and locks, but most striking are the iron crosses installed on waysides, chapel-pillars and roof-tops, often topped with wind-vanes and decorated with geometric (circles, squares, rhombi, triangles) or flowing line motifs from the mid-20th century.
+Meanwhile the tradition of basketry and wickerwork (pinti dirbiniai) forms another key dimension in Lithuanian craft: utilitarian and decorative objects such as baskets, dowries’ chests, sieves and chairs were woven using spiral or cross-weave techniques from hazel rods, willow withes, split spruce or pine roots, pine cones and rye straw.
+Taken together, these craft traditions reflect a cultural continuum whereby rural artisans transformed raw materials available in the Lithuanian landscape into objects of both functional and symbolic significance—and thereby contributed to a vernacular aesthetic language that endures and evolves to the present.